 At GSI, we often find the right solution is a hybrid combination of resources, such as considerations of Cloud products.
 We have favoured the quality and value of Office 365 in many installations, and there may be many good reasons to go with third-party cloud services — >> which we can help you with!
 However, your industry’s needs may require you to look at on-premise technology…

-12 Reasons to favour the “Private Cloud” side of the spectrum (by GSI Technical Services)
+12 Reasons to favour the “Private Cloud” (or on premises) side of the spectrum [by GSITech]

 #1 … Privacy/confidentiality… these concepts can hardly be vouched for unless you have some control over who has your data.
 With “private cloud”, you know who has your data (you), and who has access (an IT team that you have met in person), and because of these principles, you know what is being done with your data.
 Most business feel better when they know their IT support, personally, and can vouch who gets access.